Have you seen classes with a method

 How could we break the object in the first place?
 If we are able to tell that the object is broken, we often are able to tell that we are about to break it.
 So just check early and throw that exception, leaving the object in a sane state.

-Better safe than sorry: Avoid the possibility of bad state by checking before state transitions.
+Better safe than sorry: Avoid the possibility of an invalid state by checking before state transitions.

 An alternative would be making the transition itself revertible: Execute a possibly breaking action, and if it actually broke the object (you have to check either way), revert it and throw the exception.